cazeip/Remarkable-2-Wireless-Web/README.md

 The frontend requests the JSON file, and displays the file system that you can easily navigate.
 It distinguishes between folders and files, and you can even click on files to view them.

 When you do so, the server downloads the file in question, stores it in the `cache/` and serves the file to the user

-## Limitations
+## Lines format conversion
-Sadly, the main limitation, is that you cannot view all the files: reMarkable stores your notebooks and annotated PDFs in a proprietary format named "lines format", and whose extension is `.rm` and needs conversion to PDF before you do anything.
+The main limitation, is that not all the files are in a PDF format: reMarkable stores your notebooks and annotated PDFs in a proprietary format named "lines format", and whose extension is `.rm` and needs conversion to PDF

 When you use their USB Web interface, and you download a notebook or annotated PDF, it actually takes some time to generate the PDF file, which is then served to the user.

-In the meantime, if you try to download a notebook, it will tell you that Notebooks aren't supported, and if you download an annotated PDF, you'll get the original PDF without annotations.
+### Tool used
+Thankfully, there are plenty of converters available on GitHub, and this project uses rorycl's [rm2pdf](https://github.com/rorycl/rm2pdfrm2pdf).

+So, when you want to download a pdf or an annotated document, the server copies over SCP all the files related to that document.
+Then, it converts it using rm2pdf, and streams it to the browser.

+### Limitation
+rorycl's rm2pdf isn't perfect, however, meaning your downloaded files will look significantly different from what you could get using reMarkable's default set of solutions.

+Missing features include, but are not limited to:
+* No color support
+* Blank background for notebooks (goodbye, grids, lines), this may be fixable

 ## Installation
 You will need _node.js_ and their _npm_ package manager.